Simulation Development Utilities

 Please note that additional support packages and reference data are necessary for synphot to have access to WFI bandpass information.
 These include webbpsf OR stsynphot , as well as the Spectral Atlas Files for Synphot Software.
 Specific information on these dependencies are provided in the installation instructions on the Synphot for Roman page.

-Bandpass information for the Coronagraph Instrument is not provided by STScI.
-Other tools may be available for the Coronagraph Instrument, and users should consult the Roman at IPAC page for more information.
+Bandpass information for the Coronograph Instrument is not included in synphot .
+Other tools may be available for the Coronograph Instrument, and users should consult the Roman at IPAC page for more information.

 For additional questions not answered in this article, please contact the Roman Help Desk at STScI.